WaluigiSpagett/auto-annotated-portfolio/content/pages/info.md

     title: 'I''m Will, '
     subtitle: >-
       I'm interested in Drones and Photography, curently doing marketing photos and videos with my Dji Mini 4 Pro.
-I started with a Dji Mini SE and I have done over 50 flights combined.
+I started with a Dji Mini SE 2 years ago and I have done over 50 flights combined since.
 ---